 Python vs R has become a common topic of discussion among data scientists.
 Both languages have become extremely popular in the data science community.
 Python & R - both help data scientists drive meaningful insights from the sea of data.
 Data science languages are in huge demand due to their additional features and seamless functionalities.
-Today we will be answering the question - Which is the best R vs Python for data science?
+Today we will be answering the question - Which is the best for data scientists?
+R or Python?

 Let’s get started!